aka Cypress Creek; A Haunting at Cypress Creek

 Cypress Creek was the directorial debut of Michael Crum, a young filmmaker based in Dallas, Texas.
-Crum had previously made the micro-budgeted superhero web series Allegiance of Powers (2012-3) and subsequent to this conducted a film spinoff Allegiance of Powers (2016), followed by another horror film Anna (2017).
+Crum had previously made the micro-budgeted superhero web series Allegiance of Powers (2012-3) and subsequent to this conducted a film spinoff Allegiance of Powers (2016), followed by the subsequent horror films Anna (2017) and Fall from Grace (2017).
 Cypress Creek was made on a budget of reportedly only $8000.
 It was retitled Lake Fear for wider release.

 The cabin in the woods plot is a well overused one in horror cinema.
 Michael Crum draws a good deal upon what has gone before – in particular, The Evil Dead (1981) we even get homage paid in a scene with the playing of tape recordings from an academic who was researching the area.
 The efforts show through with painful regard at times.
 There is one scene that has been ludicrously contrived for the sole purpose of having the four girls strip to their underwear in order to wade across a creek, while the relatively mundane crossing is absurdly pumped into a big drama with the addition of a ridiculously hyped musical score and really fake fog blowing across.
 Even the cabin in the woods is not a cabin in the woods but a farmhouse in the middle of an open field.
 Not to mention that despite the retitling Lake Fear, there are no lakes anywhere in the film.